top of page

 “Since then we have a great high priest who has passed through the heavens, Yeshua, the Son of G-d, let us hold fast our confession.
 For we do not have a high priest who is unable to sympathize with our weaknesses, but one who in every respect has been tempted as we are, yet without sin.
 Let us then with confidence draw near to the Throne of Grace, that we may receive mercy and find grace to help in time of need.”
 Hebrews 4:14-16

-We have examined the three IF’s that were presented to Yeshua, and how each of those challenges were incredibly difficult for him to overcome.
-And yet he did by submitting himself to the Torah’s guidance.
-Which brings us to the crucifixion, the ultimate defeat which Yeshua transformed into the greatest victory.
+We have examined the three IFs that were presented to Yeshua and how each of those challenges were incredibly difficult for him to overcome.
+And yet he did overcome by submitting himself to the Torah’s guidance.
+This brings us to the crucifixion, the ultimate defeat which Yeshua transformed into the greatest victory.
 Zechariah 12:10 says,

 “They will look to me whom they have pierced, and they shall mourn for him, as one mourns for his only son, and will grieve bitterly for him, as one grieves for his firstborn.”
 Zechariah 12:10

-The Talmud Bavli, in Sukkah 52a, records a machlochet, a dispute, between R’ Dosa and the Rabbis:
+The Talmud Bavli, in Sukkah 52a, records a machloket, a dispute, between R’ Dosa and the Rabbis:

 R’ Tzadok HaKohen of Lublin writes,